Enter the

 Geography/History

 Knobby Russet apples were first discovered in Sussex, England, in 1819.
 The parentage of the variety is unknown, but the cultivar was first documented by the London Horticultural Society in 1820 when they were donated by a man named Haslar Capron from Midhurst, Sussex.
-Once introduced to growers, the variety was favored in the 19th century for its extended storage capabilities, but the russet apples quickly fell out of favor when new varieties with improved appearances arrived at the market.
-Today Knobby Russet apples are considered to be very rare and are only grown through a small number of specialty farms.
+Once introduced to growers, the variety was favored in the 19th century for its extended storage capabilities, but the russet apples quickly fell out of favor when new varieties with improved appearances arrived on the market.
+Today Knobby Russet apples are considered rare and are only grown through a small number of specialty farms.
 The apples can still be seen through orchards in Stanmer Park in Brighton, Sussex, and they are also found in the New England area of the United States and in Vancouver, Canada.
+The Knobby Russet apples featured in the photograph above were sourced from the National Fruit Collection at Brogdale Farm in Faversham, Kent.

 Recipe Ideas